LMare/lightning-playground/README.md

   - docker compose
   - docker bake
   - TU in Go
+  - CI

 TODO :
-  - CI/CD
+  - CD
   - extend gRPC API
   - kubernetes
   - infra as code (Terraform + Kind)
-  - do module with Go
+  - modules with Go
+  - more TU/TI

 ## Prupose
 Be able to do a little web application to interract with and a lightning serveur running on simnet